Last Updated on June 24, 2026

 King Mackerel

 July and August bring peak numbers.
 Kings congregate around shrimp boats working offshore, feeding on the discarded bycatch.
-The bite runs strong through mid-morning, then picks up again late afternoon.
+The bite runs strong through mid-morning, then picks up again in the late afternoon.

 - Peak months: June through August